 A ton of retailers claim matcha tea contains 137x more antioxidants than regular green tea.
-Except for one bizarre case, that’s simply not true.
+That’s simply not true.
 The study they’re quoting actually said matcha tea contains 137x more antioxidants than one very specific brand of green tea and just 3x more than all the others.

 The other claim to be wary of involves weight loss.
 According to a study by the American Journal of Clinical Nutrition, the catechins in matcha can boost your metabolism during moderate exercise thus enhancing weight loss.
 But matcha alone won’t magically melt away those unwanted pounds, you still have to get up off the couch … rats!

 Watch out for product labels.
 Some are just totally bogus.
 The trick is knowing which ones you can trust.
 That’s why we recommend you read the label real carefully.
 Like all packaged food companies, tea sellers are required to list their ingredients on the outside.

 Good quality matcha from Japan contains nothing but matcha tea powder.
 Lower quality matcha teas commonly contain inexpensive fillers like rice solids, sugar and other substances.
 Ingredients other than matcha are a 100% sure sign you’re not getting the real deal.